 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

 This Quarterly Report on Form 10-Q contains forward-looking statements.
-All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements regarding our future operating results and financial position, our business strategy and plans, market growth and trends, and our objectives for future operations, are forward-looking statements.
-The words “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “intend,” “expect,” “could,” “would,” “project,” “plan,” “potentially,” “likely,” and similar expressions are intended to identify forward-looking statements.
-We have based these forward-looking statements largely on our current expectations and projections about future events and trends, including, but not limited to, the macroeconomic impact of COVID-19, which we believe has affected and may continue to affect our financial condition, operating results, business strategy, short-term and long-term business operations and objectives, and financial needs.
+All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including but not limited to, statements regarding our future operating results and financial position, our business plan and strategy, and market positioning, are forward-looking statements.
+We based these forward-looking statements on current expectations, estimates, forecasts, and projections as well as the beliefs and assumptions of management.
+Words including, but not limited to, “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “intend,” “expect,” “could,” “would,” “project,” “plan,” “potentially,” “likely,” and variations of these terms or the negative of these terms and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements are subject to a number of risks, uncertainties, and assumptions, including those described under Part II, Item 1A, “Risk Factors.”
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the effect of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Quarterly Report on Form 10-Q may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.

-You should not rely on forward-looking statements as predictions of future events.
-The events and circumstances reflected in the forward-looking statements may not be achieved or may not occur.
+You should not rely upon forward-looking statements as predictions of future events.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, performance, or events and circumstances reflected in the forward-looking statements will be achieved or will occur.
 We undertake no obligation to update any of these forward-looking statements for any reason after the date of this Quarterly Report on Form 10-Q or to conform these statements to actual results or revised expectations.

 Part I. Financial Information